 - Geothermal areas of Cryptogam Ridge – Antarctica, East Antarctica.
 Here geothermal heat has been keeping ice-free areas of soil.
 Over the time in this very isolated area have developed endemic species of microorganisms, as well as mosses and liverworts.

 - Don Juan Pond – Antarctica, Victoria Land.
-Small hypersaline lake, saltiest water body on Earth with salt content exceeding 40%.
+Small hypersaline lake, the second saltiest waterbody on Earth with salt content of 33.8%.
 It does not freeze over in harsh Antarctic winters.
 Salt consists mainly of CaCl with some NaCl.

 - Lake Bonney – Antarctica, Victoria Land.
 Frozen lake with unique geochemistry.
 The east lobe of the lake is saturated with nitrous oxide – "laughing gas".
 Another part of the lake is rich with dimethylsulfide – possibly produced by microorganisms.

 - Lake Ellsworth – Antarctica, West Antarctica.
 A large lake which potentially contains unique life forms below the ice.

 - Lake Untersee – Antarctica, East Antarctica.
 Permanently frozen freshwater lake with extremely high pH – between 9.8 – 12.1.
 Lake is supersaturated with oxygen (150%), sediments of this lake may produce more methane than any other natural water body on Earth.
 Contains unique microorganisms.

 - Lake Vanda – Antarctica, Victoria Land.
 Lake with extremely clear water (and when it freezes – extremely lucid ice) because it is located in enclosed valley sealed off from the winds and thus does not get any dust.
 One of the saltiest natural waters in the world, containing mostly calcium chloride.
 The bottom layer is an enclosed hydrological system with specific chemical processes.

 - Lake Vida – Antarctica, Victoria Land.
 Lake is covered with at least 19 m thick layer of ice – thickest layer of non-glacial ice on Earth.
 Below the ice is a hypersaline lake with unique microorganisms.